Unlock Your Heat Network Scheme

 About the Heat Networks Investment Project (HNIP)

-The Heat Network Investment Project is now closed for applications.
+The Heat Networks Investment Project is now closed for applications.
 The HNIP was a government funding programme that aimed to:

 • increase the number of heat networks being built